rice-solar-physics/EBTEL_C/README.md

 + `LFLAGS=-lxml2 -lz -liconv -lm`

 also in the makefile.
-These should be the only two OS-dependent changes needed.

 You of course may also choose to compile EBTEL-C by hand or write your own `makefile`.

 ##Downloading and Compiling
 Linux and Mac users should be able to compile and run EBTEL-C in the terminal.
-Windows users should compile and run the code in the Cygwin environment (<a href="https://www.cygwin.com/">available here</a>).
+Windows users should compile and run the code in the <a href="https://www.cygwin.com/">Cygwin</a> environment.
 The best way to obtain this code is to clone a copy of this repository on your local machine.
 If you have `git` installed locally, create a working copy by typing `git clone https://github.com/rice-solar-physics/EBTEL_C.git` at the command line.
 Changes may be made periodically to the main EBTEL-C repository.
 To pull down these changes, but not override any local changes, use `git pull` inside of your working directory.
 You can also simply download a compressed file containing all of the source code if you do not wish to bother with the version control.

 To compile EBTEL-C, switch to the `build/` directory and run `./build`.
 This uses a makefile in `src/` to compile the source code and place an executable called `ebtel` in the `bin/` directory.
 Additionally, running `./clean` in `build/` removes the executable and all of the object files created at compile time.